JanPanjan/ANS/notes/practical-notebook.md

 A much higher percent of polyA tails was detected.
 This is not untypical, since our reads came from 3' ends of mRNA molecules and the polyadenilation is a known chemical modification of pre-mRNA molecules.

-## b) Exchange FastQC results with your colleagues and run MultiQC to get a joined report for all datasets

 # Checking quality of sequences

-## Questions
+## Questions regarding read quality

 ### a) How is a fastq file composed?